For current political commentary, see the daily political notes.

-People of color: The term "people of color" endorses a racist outlook towards humanity by treating "color" as as a matter of essence, of the substance a person is made of, rather than as the superficial detail it really is.
+People of color: The term "people of color" endorses a racist outlook towards humanity by treating "color" as a matter of essence, as if it were a substance a person is made of, rather than as the superficial detail it really is.

 The distinctions we call "racial" are grab-bags of various details of appearance, which may correlate more or less with certain ancestral groups.
 They are real differences, but not inherently significant; they have no importance except to the extent that racism gives it to them.
 Let's avoid using essentialist language to refer to them.